ThePillenwerfer/Mate-Classic-Icons/README.md

-# WinXP-Icons
-### This icon pack is a remake of the classic YlmfOS theme with some mods for icons to scale right

-- All icons now scaling allright and some more icons included!
+# Classic Windows Icons for the Mate Desktop

 #

 This version downloaded from https://github.com/B00merang-Artwork/Windows-XP in June 2019 and slightly modified so that different document and image types show with different icons.
-A few other icons have been added or reassigned.
+A few other icons have been added, changed or reassigned.

-It has only been tested, and not very thoroughly, on Debian Stretch running the Mate desktop.
+It has only been tested on Debian Stretch running the Mate desktop.
+I haven't deliberately removed functionality for other desktops but may have done so by accident.

 *screenshots*